GeorgeMac/adagio-docs/content/docs/overview.md

 An agent will only claim nodes which it can execute.
 This is decided based on the nodes specification runtime property.
 If the agent has a function definition associated for the runtime it can execute it.
 Given this is the case it attempts to make a *claim*.

-Only one agent can successfuly make a claim for a node.
+Only one agent can successfully make a claim for a node.
 This is how we ensure nodes are executed by only one worker at a time.
 Once the work has been performed the result is recorded, the graph state is updated in the database and any _newly ready_ nodes are communicated with listening agents.